10.5 Review Completion

 If the non-custodial parent is incarcerated and the case does not meet closure criteria as discussed in Chapter 12 Closure, one of the parties may request a review and adjustment without regard to the age of the order or date of last review as incarceration is considered a substantial change in circumstances.

-The District CSP Office will file a Petition for Modification of Support as described in 10.6 Adjustment of Support OrderA Financial Affidavit will not be required prior to filing the Petition for Modification.
+The District CSP Office will file a Petition for Modification of Support as described in 10.6 Adjustment of Support Order.

 One or Both of the Parties – Active Military